 There are endless versions of chiacchiere, all pretty similar: after all, chiacchiere are nothing more than a glorified egg pasta dough that is deep fried and (generally) dusted with sugar.

 Some people like to drizzle honey or vincotto over the chiacchiere, in the South of Italy chiacchiere can be found paired with sanguinaccio, a delicious jam-like concoction of chocolate and pig’s blood (believe me: it is as delicious as it is rare, these days): all good choices, even if I prefer the purity of the original version.

-The following is a lightly adapted version from Italian uber patissier Luigi Biasetto.
+The following is an adapted version from Italian uber patissier Luigi Biasetto.
 The dough is subtly flavoured with orange and lemon zest and the binding liquid being used should be Triple Sec – I did not have it and I used white wine only.
 Making the dough for chiacchiere and rolling it is akin to making savory egg pasta: if you have doubts, please check the detailed explanation given by Marcella Hazan in her Marcella Cucina

 Chiacchiere – Carnival pastries

 Adapted from a recipe from renowned top patissier Luigi Biasetto, which I found on this excellent blog.

 For 4 portions